 | To Assist | Sahayog Garnu | सहयोग गर्नु |

 Study these 10 authentic example sentences showing how vocabulary is used in real Nepali conversations.
 Each sentence includes English translation, Romanized Nepali, and Devanagari script.
-Pay attention to grammatical structures and how words connect naturally.
+Pay attention to grammatical structures and how words connect naturally in meaningful expressions.

 |---|---|---|